presnick/ProgramsInformationPeople/_sources/RESTAPIs/unicode.rst

 Assuming you get data in JSON format and decode it using ``json.loads()``, you will always be working with unicode strings when you get data from the internet.

 Everything will work fine until you try to print or write the contents to a file.
-If you print, and your terminal window is not set up to display that language, you may bet a strange output.
+If you print, and your terminal window is not set up to display that language, you may get a strange output.

 If you try to write to a file with unicode strings, you may get an error.
 When you write a unicode string to a file, python tries to encode it in ASCII.
 If there is a non-ASCII character, the execution fails and raises an error that looks like this: ``UnicodeEncodeError: 'ascii' codec can't encode character u'\xea' in position 1: ordinal not in range(128)``.